Gratuities on a Royal Caribbean cruise are part of the total vacation cost, but they can be confusion, especially for first-time cruisers.

-We provide this guide to help you understand how gratuities work on the cruise, when you can expect to pay them and how much it is.
+We provide this guide to help you understand how gratuities work on the cruise, who receives them, how they are charged, and whether you can adjust them.

-Royal Caribbean automatically adds a daily charge to each cruise passenger's SeaPass account to reward the great service its passengers receive.
+Royal Caribbean automatically adds a daily charge to each cruise passenger's SeaPass account.

 If you are a My Time Dining guest, you must prepay your gratuities.